dubesar/Ultimate-Java-Resources/Android Projects/CounterApp/README.md

-## Spin The Bottle Application
+## Click Counter App
-A simple counter application in Android Studio.
+A simple click counter application made in Android Studio using java.The app uses increment, decrement and reset features to increase,decrease and reset the number when clicked by the user.

 <img src="./img/demo.png" width="300" />